roberto-viviani/lmm-education/docs/Handbook/RAGauthoring.md

 Here, part of the message that is sent to the language model is "evaluate the text for clarity and conciseness".
 This message part is integrated with the text to which the metadata refer, which is here the text under "What are linear models?", but not the text under "The generalization of linear models".
 If there had been subheadings after "What are linear models", the text of the subheadings would also be sent to the language model.
 The term 'text' here is key: the language model knows that your question refers to the parts of the markdown that are sent over, because these are qualified as "text" in the message.

-To send the message to the model, first make sure to have saved the file with the query.
+To send the message to the model, first **make sure to have saved the file with the query**.
 Then open a command window, and use the following command:

 ```bash
 lmme scan-messages Lecture01.md